bittorrent/BTIPs/BTIPS/BTIP-90.md

 ## Simple Summary

-Replacing the existing centralized guard service with a decentralized smart contract mechanism to enhance the network's decentralization, transparency, and security.
+Introduce a smart contract to manage and store file metadata in a decentralized and transparent manner.

 ## Abstract

-This BTIP proposes replacing the centralized guard service with smart contracts.
-This will enhance the network's level of decentralization, transparency, and security.
+This BTIP proposes the introduction of a smart contract to manage and store file metadata on-chain.
+This approach enhances transparency, auditability, and decentralization of file metadata management within the network.

 ## Motivation

-The current BTFS relies on a centralized guard service to manage storage nodes, creating single points of failure and transparency issues.
-Introducing SPs and smart contracts enables on-chain governance, transparent and auditable operations, attracting higher quality storage resources and improving overall service quality.
+Currently, file metadata management lacks on-chain transparency and auditability.
+By introducing a smart contract, file metadata can be managed in a decentralized, transparent, and tamper-resistant way, improving trust and reliability for all participants.

 ## Specification

-A set of one or more smart contracts will replace the functionality of the existing centralized "guard" service.
-These contracts will be deployed on BTTC network.
+A smart contract will be deployed on the BTTC network to manage and store file metadata.
+The contract will provide interfaces for adding file metadata, updating contract statuses, and querying metadata and status information.
 Below are some core data structures of the contract:

 ```javascript
     uint8 public constant STATUS_INIT = 0;